 If a person or a company has property or rents property, Massachusetts law imposes an obligation on them to maintain it in a reasonably safe condition.
 When a property owner fails to ensure that the property is safe for certain classes of people, such as guests or business customers, and harm results, the injured person can hold the property owner or possessor liable for failing to meet this obligation.
 There are many steps to establishing liability in a slip and fall or other premises liability case and many different elements that you must prove before you will be awarded compensation.
 Finding convincing evidence and putting on a strong case can be complicated.
-At the Law Offices of Barry Feinstein and Affiliates, our Boston premises liability lawyer is ready to put his knowledge and experience to use for you.Understanding the Process of Bringing a Premises Liability Claim
+At The Law Offices of Barry Feinstein & Affiliates P.C., our Boston premises liability lawyer is ready to put his knowledge and experience to use for you.Understanding the Process of Bringing a Premises Liability Claim

 If you were injured in an accident on property, you must prove a variety of things before you will receive compensation.
 First, you must show that the owner of the property or the party that had primary control and custody of the property owed you a duty of care and that they breached that duty of care.
 The level of care that a landowner owes to an individual depends on the reason why the individual is on the property.
 Landowners owe the highest level of care to people who are invited to a property for a business reason, such as shoppers at the supermarket.
 This class of individuals is known as invitees, and landowners have a duty to ensure that the property is free from dangerous conditions and to conduct regular inspections to address any dangerous conditions.